 At times, it seems like you’re both the carny and the fair-goer trying to enjoy the ride.

-Otherwise known as the “roller coaster” affect or the “feast and famine” nature of freelance work.
+Otherwise known as the “roller coaster” effect or the “feast and famine” nature of freelance work.
 These are concepts that have been well-documented here at Millo.

 Key Point: This is a huge problem amongst the freelance community.

 But what if there was a clear way to turn your roller coaster into an even-grade road?
-Or to create a regiment of pre-planned meals instead of either feasting or…famining?
+Or to create a regiment of pre-planned meals instead of either feasting or…famine?

 By the title, you know the answer is prospecting.
 And this post should help you with all the basics.